 The Center for Lunar Origin and Evolution (CLOE) and the Center for Lunar Science and Exploration (CLSE) teams are collaborating on Summer Science Program.

-Teams of high school students from across the nation are engaged in the process of science while supporting NLSI researchers in their quest to understand our Moon and prepare for future human exploration.
+Teams of high school students from across the nation are engaged in the process of science while supporting SSERVI researchers in their quest to understand our Moon and prepare for future human exploration.
 At the end of their research experience, student teams present their research to a panel of lunar scientists.
 The top four projects are showcased at the Lunar Science Forum held at NASA Ames Research Center.
-The best of the top four attend the NLSI forum and present their work in person.
+The best of the top four attend the SSERVI forum and present their work in person.

 Sally Ride Festivals: